Struggling to get interviews?

 - Omissions: No photo, age, marital status, or personal details

-This format creates a focused, professional application that US hiring managers can quickly scan and evaluate.
+This format creates a focused, professional application that US employers can quickly scan and evaluate.

 What to include on a US resume